karlhulme/dtoasty/readme.md

 # dtoasty

-A simple, light weight utility, for Generates Typescript code files.
+A simple, light weight utility, for generating Typescript code files.

 Use it as part of a code-generation pipeline.